-Where the unallocated land is adjoined by land in a zone, the unallocated land is deemed to be included in that zone.
+Where the unallocated land is adjoined by land included in the same precinct, the unallocated land is deemed to be included in that zone.

 Where the unallocated land is adjoined by land included in different zones, the unallocated land is deemed to be included in those zones with the centreline of the unallocated land being the boundary between the zones.